arinaldi3/StretchGoalsProject/docs/journals/carlos.md

+## 9/1

+- Today we got passed our blocker where the user logged should only see information related to the user.
+Josh, was able to figure it out using a global state for the user's username.
+He also implemented a filter on the portal's and a function into the login page so that it could store the username to reference from the filter.

 ## 8/31

 - Success: We were able to implement functionality to where if someone is logged in, they are able to see certain buttons on the Nav bar.